 The Aeroplanplus® Platinum card is one of American Express’ best Aeroplan miles earning cards for your everyday purchases.
-It’s a travel card that comes with a huge 40,000 miles welcome bonus, and long lasting benefits like an excellent miles earning rate, travel and purchase insurance coverage for every trip, a complimentary partner ticket for a short-haul round-trip flight every year, and more.
+It’s a travel card that comes with a huge 40,000 miles welcome bonus, a $150 Air Canada eGift Card when you spend a total of $6,000 in purchases the first six months of Cardmembership, long-lasting benefits like an excellent miles earning rate, travel and purchase insurance coverage for every trip, a complimentary partner ticket for a short-haul round-trip flight every year, and more.
 All these benefits will more than likely help you overlook the high annual fee.
 The welcome bonus alone easily makes this card a winning deal for the first year because it can be worth over $1,000, as you’ll learn in this post.

 Get pampered at Pearson Airport thanks to complimentary valet service and save time with Pearson Priority Security Lane and Air Canada Priority Check-in.
 Travel with style with unlimited access to Air Canada’s Maple Leaf Lounge wherever available, as well as with a Priority Pass membership to access some of the most amazing airport lounges across the globe.

 In the following post, I’ll show you all the numbers to help you make sense of all of the Aeroplan Platinum card’s benefits, so you can decide for yourself if this card is the right fit for you.
 If you do decide to sign up, or if you’re already a cardholder, you’ll find out how to get the best out of your card and turn the high annual fee into a smart investment.